funkwerk/dmocks/README.md

 Hacking
 ---------------------
-DMocks uses dub (github.com/rejectedsoftware/dub) as a build system.
-Dub was chosen because it supports generation of visuald and monod projects and is actively maintained.
-You can use any other build system if you wish.

 ### Build using dub:
-- install dub (github.com/rejectedsoftware/dub)
-- in root directory of DMocks run using your shell (or cmd.exe on windows): `dub build` or `dub build --config=[build configuration, see below]
+- In root directory of DMocks run using your shell (or cmd.exe on windows): `dub build` or `dub build --config=[build configuration, see below]
-- more info about using dub is available on their git repository

 ### Available dub build configurations:
-- library - produces dmocks-revived.lib file which can be included in your project, see examples/with-lib in the repository to see how this can be used
+- library - produces dmocks.lib file which can be included in your project, see examples/with-lib in the repository to see how this can be used
 - unittest - produces standalone executable useful for debugging the library itself